DigitalHistory-Lund/elam_stm_prep/README.md

-This repository was written with the intention of making Structural Topic Modelling more accessible to the researchers of the __Authoroty, community, and individual freedom - Latin monastic culture and the roots of European educational ideals ([__ELAM__](https://projekt.ht.lu.se/monasticism) project located at [Lund University](https://portal.research.lu.se/sv/projects/authority-community-and-individual-freedom-latin-monastic-culture)).
+This repository was written with the intention of making Structural Topic Modelling more accessible to the researchers of the __Authority, community, and individual freedom - Latin monastic culture and the roots of European educational ideals ([__ELAM__](https://projekt.ht.lu.se/monasticism) project located at [Lund University](https://portal.research.lu.se/sv/projects/authority-community-and-individual-freedom-latin-monastic-culture)).